OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

 # 🐞 Creating a CSS-Only Circular Progress Bar

 This document details the creation of a circular progress bar using only CSS.
 No JavaScript is required.
-This example utilizes CSS variables (custom properties) for easy customization.
+This example utilizes CSS3 properties for its functionality.

 **Description of the Styling:**

-The progress bar is created using two concentric circles.
-The outer circle acts as the background, while the inner circle represents the progress.
-The inner circle's arc length is dynamically controlled using the `stroke-dasharray` and `stroke-dashoffset` properties.
-CSS variables allow us to easily change the size, colors, and progress percentage.
+This technique leverages the `clip-path` property to create a circular mask that reveals a portion of a larger circle.
+By manipulating the `clip-path`'s `circle()` function with a dynamically calculated radius, we simulate the progress bar's movement.
+The background circle provides the track, while a foreground circle, masked by the `clip-path`, represents the progress.
+The percentage is visually displayed using a pseudo-element.

 **Full Code:**